-- Agility – With microservices, small teams can work independently and act within a well-defined context, reducing development cycle times and increasing throughput.
+- Agility – With microservices, small DevOps teams can work independently and act within a well-defined context, for faster development and increasing throughput.

 - Increased resilience and fault tolerance – When appropriately constructed, independent services do not impact one another.
-Service independence ensures that the failure of a specific service does not crash the overall application.
+Service independence ensures that the failure of a specific service does not crash the enterprise application.

 - Higher-quality end product – Modularisation of an application into discrete components helps app development teams concentrate on a tiny part at a time.
 This approach simplifies the overall coding and testing process and increases software quality.

 - Real-time processing – A publish-subscribe framework of microservices enables data center processing in real-time.
 As a result, extensible systems can consume and process large amounts of events or information in real time.